Updated: March 24, 2026

 Route Efficiency

 Companies always try to optimize routes, and on weekends the city is more congested and requires more time.
-Orders that are harder to optimize usually
+Orders that are harder to optimize usually take longer and increase labor costs, which directly impacts the final price.
+In many cases, proper preparation and organization can significantly improve efficiency — for example, using professional packing services can reduce loading time and overall labor hours.

 In practice, prices are determined based on schedule density and crew workload.